-Year ended June 30, 2021
+Year ended June 30, 2022

-Net change in fund balances for total governmental funds \$ 588,964 Governmental funds report capital outlays as expenditures.
+Net change in fund balances for total governmental funds \$1,604,551 Governmental funds report capital outlays as expenditures.
 However, in the Statement of Activities the cost of those assets is allocated over their estimated useful lives and reported as depreciation expense.
-Depreciation expense (330,543) Changes in accrued vacation pay reported in the Statement of Activities does not require the use of current financial resources and therefore are not reported as expenditures in governmental funds.
-(7,616) Changes in net pension liability and related deferrals are reported only in the Statement of Activities 8,834 Payments received on accounts receivable are recorded as a revenue in the funds and recorded as a reduction to the receivable in the government-wide financial statements.
-Expense reimbursement receivable (198,052) Change in net position of governmental activities \$ 61,587
+Depreciation expense (327,861) Changes in accrued vacation pay reported in the Statement of Activities does not require the use of current financial resources and therefore are not reported as expenditures in governmental funds.
+(6,214) Changes in net pension liability and related deferrals are reported only in the Statement of Activities 11,724 Change in net position of governmental activities \$1,282,200